 - The Clinical and Research Flow Cytometry Laboratories have several instruments involved in surface marker phenotyping, DNA content analysis, platelet-associated immunoglobulin assays, cell sorting and image analysis.

-- The Molecular Pathology Laboratory provides testing in genetic, neoplastic, and infectious diseases.
+- The Clinical Genomics and Advanced Technologies (CGAT) lab provides testing in genetic, neoplastic, and infectious diseases.
 Gene rearrangement studies for leukemias and lymphomas are done by Southern blot or PCR methodology.
 Genetic disease testing includes presymptomatic diagnosis, carrier testing, and prenatal diagnosis for several disorders, either by direct detection of mutations or by linkage analysis.
 Viral and bacterial infections are diagnosed by PCR-based techniques.

 - A full-service Cytogenetics Laboratory provides analyses of amniotic fluid for prenatal diagnosis, bone marrow for hematopoietic disorders, and peripheral blood cultures and skin fibroblasts for multiple congenital anomalies and other syndromes, including fragile-X. Fluorescence in situ hybridization is used investigationally in early prenatal screening for common aneuploidies and in marker detection.

 - The Immunohistochemistry Laboratory uses a broad range of investigational and commercially available reagents and a spectrum of techniques for the evaluation of difficult differential diagnostic problems.
 The laboratory is engaged in collaborative efforts with numerous investigators, including the development of quantitative imaging techniques.